Magic permeates fantasy gaming worlds and often appears in the form of a spell.

 has a point of Origin

-, a location from which the spell’s energy erupts.
+from which the spell’s energy erupts.
 The rules for each shape specify how you position its point of Origin

 .
 Typically, a point of Origin